muxinc/examples/android-live-streaming/README.md

     surfaceView.getHolder().addCallback(this);
 ```

-Next is instantiates the `RTMPCamera1`, passing in a reference to the preview, and setting up a callback for the FPS change events.
+Next it instantiates the `RTMPCamera1`, passing in a reference to the preview, and setting up a callback for the FPS change events.

 ```java
     // Setup the camera